Multi-scale analysis of minimizers for a second order regularization of the Perona-Malik functional: Horizontal regions -- Proof of Theorem

 from which we deduce that

-This inequality implies that $m_{n}=O(\omepn^{2})$, which in turn implies (\ref{th:max-ab}).
-Indeed, if this is not the case, then there exists a subsequence (not relabeled) such that $m_{n}/\omepn^{2}\to +\infty$.
-Since eventually $m_{n}\neq 0$ along this subsequence, we can divide (\ref{est:Mk-O}) by $m_{n}$ and obtain that
+which in turn implies (\ref{th:wep-bounded-bis}).
+Indeed, if this is not the case, then there exists a subsequence (not relabeled) such that $m_{\ep}/\omep^{2}\to +\infty$ as $\ep\to 0^+$.
+Since eventually $m_{\ep}\neq 0$ along this subsequence, we can divide (\ref{est:Mk-O}) by $m_{\ep}$ and obtain that

-which is absurd because the left-hand side tends to $+\infty$ when $n\to +\infty$, while the right-hand side remains bounded.
+which is absurd because the left-hand side tends to $+\infty$ when $\ep\to 0^+$, while the right-hand side remains bounded.